Dr Tim Harding's entertaining and instructive book, Eminent Victorian Chess Players is still in print, priced at about 45 US dollars.

 This book is not only meticulously researched but reads well.
 London was the center of the chess world from the 1850s to 1880s, aided in no small part by arrivals from foreign shores, and Harding does an excellent job of capturing the atmosphere of the time...
 Readers of this volume will likely learn much that is new to them...
 Harding has dome a particularly good job of capturing the tumultuous life of world championship challenger Isidor Gunsberg... [the book] features many interesting documents, photos and sketches...
 Tim Harding has written many fine books, but this may be his best.
 Eminent Victorian Chess Players: Ten Biographies is warmly recommended to all those with an interest in 19th century chess.

-"Magnificent new book" said The Streatham & Brixton Chess Club blog on 28 July 2012.
-A series of their articles located some of the haunts of the eminences in the book.
+"Magnificent new book" said The Streatham & Brixton Chess Blog on 28 July 2012.
+A series of their articles locates some of the haunts of the eminences in the book.

 In his review for the Nederlands Dagblad newspaper, Bab H. Wilders wrote that: